Two-Stage Learning of Stabilizing Neural Controllers via Zubov Sampling and Iterative Domain Expansion: Experiment Details

 \subsection{Continuous Time Baselines}

-In the main text, we discussed the limitations of the two continuous-time baselines~\citep{chang2019neural,wang2024actor}.
+In the main text, we discussed the limitations of the continuous-time baselines~\citep{chang2019neural,edwards2023general,wang2024actor}.
 A critical condition for theoretical guarantees is that the controller satisfies \( u(x^*) = u^* \); otherwise, \( x^* \) is no longer an equilibrium point, rendering the Lyapunov-based guarantee vacuous.
 In NLC~\citep{chang2019neural}, we observed that the provided code mistakenly uses a bias-free controller for both the inverted pendulum and the path-following dynamics.
 While this is correct for the inverted pendulum, where \( u^* = 0 \), it is incorrect for the path-following dynamics, as the chosen parametrization still enforces \( u(0) = 0 \), which does not hold in this case.
 This exact issue has also been noted in an open issue on NLC's official GitHub repository: \url{https://github.com/YaChienChang/Neural-Lyapunov-Control/issues/14}.
 For the method proposed by Wang et al.~\citep{wang2024actor}, we found no special treatment to enforce this condition.
 In fact, when testing the publicly released checkpoints from their GitHub repository, we found that none of them satisfied \( u(x^*) = u^* \).
 For example, in the Double Integrator system, \( u(0) = 0.3733 \), and in the Van der Pol system, \( u(0) = -0.0633 \), despite both systems having \( u^* = 0 \) as their correct equilibrium input.
+Moreover, we believe there are some subtle issues in the verification formulation of Fossil 2.0.
+In~\citep{edwards2023general}, which underpins Fossil 2.0, we notice that their Certificate 2 misses the boundary condition, which should supposedly ensure either $\{x:V(x) \leq \beta\} \cap \mathcal{X}$ is empty or any trajectory starting from this intersection will remain in $\mathcal{X}$.
+We have observed that their method can occasionally return false positives, i.e., a controller and Lyapunov function are claimed to be found while the controller cannot stabilize any trajectory.
+Therefore, on top of their returned results, we ran an additional check with trajectory simulations, and recorded a negative for a run if the controller does not work.